 Council renews and upgrades assets with consideration for the needs of existing and future communities and incorporates universal design where possible.

-Future development will be subject to budget considerations.
+Future development will be subject to budget considerations with reference to the master plan endorsed by Council for implementation and as varied from time to time.

 5. Performance Targets and Measures